 The ninth and final connection is one put forth by me that I am not aware of seeing anywhere else.
 Odin is accompanied often by his wolves, and sometimes by his ravens ‘which bring him knowledge’.
 There are apparent connections between Odin and his wolves to Christ and his cynocephaly.
 Both types of dogs are seen ‘guarding’ Christ, although one pair be wolves and the other be dog-headed men.
 Another bell that rang was Noah’s raven and dove.
 Could there be some relation between Noah’s birds and Odin’s birds?
 Records mention that Odin cares much more for one of his ravens over the other.
 Noah also pays more mind to one bird over the other.
 These are loose connections, but arguably relevant.
 Bells ring of Midas’ touch as well.

-I will summarize the connections by number for convenience;
+I summarize the connections by number for convenience:

 1 – Both are sometimes considered as Creator of the Universe

 2 – Both are pierced by a spear while hanging